outpostyoga/athenaemCore/README.md

 CRYPTO.
 Avoid it.
 It goes up, it goes down, it represents nothing.
 Look up the history of trade and fraud.
 Stay safe.

 DATA.
 The driving force between the entire project from the start of development until its end.
-This is the current empty default fileListItem datastore.
+Node.js delivers exceptioal IO performance that we have evolved into a blazing fast compliant database built around authenication, lists and list items.
+Check out our current default listItem datastore.
 ```
 const ObjectHashlist$$M_createEmptyItem = function ( cx ) {
   const $0O_listItem = Object.create ( null );